FasterXML/jackson-databind/README.md

       <version>2.0.0</version>
     </dependency>

-or download jars from Maven repository or [Download page](wiki.fasterxml.com/JacksonDownload).
+For non-Maven use cases, you download jars from [Central Maven repository](http://repo1.maven.org/maven2/com/fasterxml/jackson/core/jackson-databind/) or [Download page](jackson-databind/wiki/JacksonDownload).
-Core jar is a functional OSGi bundle, with proper import/export declarations.
+Databind jar is also a functional OSGi bundle, with proper import/export declarations, so it can be use on OSGi container as is.

 Since package also depends on '''jackson-core''' and '''jackson-databind''' packages, you will need to download these if not using Maven; and you may also want to add them as Maven dependency to ensure that compatible versions are used.
 If so: